hashicorp/hcdiag/README.md

 - Gather diagnostics and write bundle to a specific location. (default is `$PWD`)
   - `hcdiag -vault -dest /tmp/hcdiag`

-- Gather diagnostics and use the CLI to copy individual files or whole directories
-  - `hcdiag -vault -includes "/var/log/dmesg,/var/log/vault-"`

 - Gather only host diagnostics (prior to `0.4.0`, this was the behavior of running `hcdiag` with no flags).
   - `hcdiag -autodetect=false`
   - *Note:* The `=` is required here because it is a boolean flag.